Spaceplane: Europe

-European Space Agency (1985–)

 France worked on the Hermes crewed spaceplane launched by Ariane rocket in the late 20th century, and proposed in January 1985 to go through with Hermes development under the auspices of the ESA.

 In the 1980s, West Germany funded design work on the MBB Sänger II with the Hypersonic Technology Program.
 Development continued on MBB/Deutsche Aerospace Sänger II/HORUS until the late 1980s when it was canceled.
 Germany went on to participate in the Ariane rocket, Columbus space station and Hermes spaceplane of ESA, Spacelab of ESA-NASA and Deutschland missions (non-U.S. funded Space Shuttle flights with Spacelab).
 The Sänger II had predicted cost savings of up to 30 percent over expendable rockets.

 Hopper was one of several proposals for a European reusable launch vehicle (RLV) planned to cheaply ferry satellites into orbit by 2015.
 One of those was 'Phoenix', a German project which is a one-seventh scale model of the Hopper concept vehicle.
 The suborbital Hopper was a Future European Space Transportation Investigations Programme system study design A test project, the Intermediate eXperimental Vehicle (IXV), has demonstrated lifting reentry technologies and will be extended under the PRIDE programme.